UPDATED NOVEMBER 10, 2020

 It is easy to understand that grass-fed beef is exactly what it sounds like, cattle that graze on grass.
 And grain-fed are those that are fed with grains including corn, soy, barley, wheat among others.

-You ought to now that grass fed beef may NOT be grass fed finished beef.
+You ought to know that grass-fed beef may NOT be grass-fed finished beef.
 More on this later.
 Read on.

 Well, all cows eat grass.

 When calves are born, they drink milk from their mothers and are allowed to roam freely eating grass or edible plants grown in their environment.

 In about seven to nine months, most commercially raised cattle are moved to feedlots.
 It is here that cows are kept in confined stalls with limited space.
 They are fed with grains to fatten them.
 Additionally, they are given growth hormones to maximize growth.

 Do you know that grain-fed, feedlot cow can grow big enough for slaughter up to a year faster than a cow that grazes peacefully on grass?

 Confined and overcrowded, commercially raised cattle are fed on what is not best for them.
 They eat what makes them fattest fastest.
 Thus yields the most money.

 Furthermore, with poor living conditions, cows get sick easily and disease can spread quickly.
 For these reasons, many feedlots end up using preventive antibiotics to keep cows from getting sick.
 Now, where do this antibiotics end up?
 On your dinner plate?

 Antibiotics and hormone are significantly less likely to be used with grass-fed cattle or none at all, which takes us to the next question.